-This paper is concerned with circumstances in which nonpersistent firing sequences have equivalent persistent permutations, as in (\ref{equiv-perm.eq}) where the nonpersistent sequence $M_0\xfire{dca}$ (touching the choice state $M_4$) can be permuted equivalently to $M_0\xfire{cad}$ (not touching any choice state).
+This paper is concerned with circumstances in which non-persistent firing sequences have equivalent persistent permutations, as in (\ref{equiv-perm.eq}) where the non-persistent sequence $M_0\xfire{dca}$ (touching the choice state $M_4$) can be permuted equivalently to $M_0\xfire{cad}$ (not touching any choice state).

 In this section, we define the notion of a persistent firing sequence.
 In the next section, we then go on to define what it means for a sequence to be permutable.

 In the following, let $N=(P,T,F,M_0)$ be a Petri net with some (initial) marking $M_0$.